bwiggs/nvalt-prime/README.md

 - Github theme
 - Github markdown support
-- simple checkbox support [] / [/]
+- simple checkbox support ([] and [/])
 - User Story detection (As a user, I expect ...)

 ## Installation

+In a terminal:

+    cd ~/Application Support/nvALT/
+    git clone git@github.com:bawigga/nvalt-prime.git

+No need to restart nvALT.
+The changes will be picked up the next time you preview a new note.

+### Reverting

-First, back up any custom files you've created previously.
-You can always restore the default just by deleting the `custom.css` and `template.html` files from `~/Library/Application Support/nvALT/`.
+You can always restore the default just by deleting the files in `~/Library/Application Support/nvALT/`.

-Copy the files in the zip folder to `~/Library/Application Support/nvALT/`.
-If the "nvALT" folder doesn't exist, create it or simply drag the folder you unzipped into **[User Home]→Library→Application Support**.

-nvALT will automatically pick up this new theme even if it's already running.
-After switching notes you should see the change.
+## Usage

+### Checkboxes

+There are two types of checkboxes you can use:

+    [] - unchecked
+    [/] - checked

+### Github Markdown Theme

+    strikethrough: wrap text with ~~

+### User Story Detection

+By writing your user stories in a particular format, nvALT will parse and display them.

+    "As a user, I expect" to be able to do something.